kloetzl/TUMmer/Readme.md

 # TUMmer

 TUMmer is a drop-in replacement for MUMmer, being ten times faster on whole genomes.
+It is based on an enhanced suffix array instead of a suffix array.
+This makes it much faster, but also requires more memory.

-TUMmer does not find MUMs which overlap in the query.
+TUMmer does not find all MUMs which overlap in the query.
 However, these only account for three percent of all MUMs and thus should not affect your analysis.

 # Installation